 |A, 10, K, Q, J of Trump suit (Sequence)||150 Points|

 |King and Queen of Trump (Royal Marriage)||40 Points|

 |Four Jacks (J) of Different Suits||40 Points|

 |Queen of Spades and Jack of Diamonds (Pinochle)||40 Points|

 |2 x Queen of Spades and Jack of Diamonds (Double Pinochle)||300 Points|

-All the above rules are the same for the four-player version of Pinochle except a few changes.
-The changes are mentioned below:
+All the above rules are the same for the four-player version of Pinochle except for a few changes.
+The changes are as follows:

 The bid winner has the right to select the Trump suit and lead the first trick.
 At the end of the round, while counting the score of the players, the number of points bid by the bid winner is deducted from his score.

 In the four-player version of Pinochle, only 12 tricks are played during a round because there is no stockpile in this version, so the players cannot draw the cards.

 All other rules are the same as Two player version of Pinochle.